A Barrier Certificate-based Simplex Architecture for Systems with Approximate and Hybrid Dynamics: Experimental Evaluation

-We apply our \name methodology to a model of a microgrid~\cite{MSThesis} with three DERs: a battery, photovoltaic (PV, a.k.a. solar panels), and diesel generator.
-The three DERs are connected to the main grid via bus lines. \fullonly{As depicted in Fig.~\ref{fig:rtds_model}, the three DERs are connected to the main grid via bus lines.}We are primarily interested in the PV control, since we apply \name to PV voltage regulation.
-The PV control includes multiple components, such as \enquote{three-phase to DQ0 voltage and current} transformer, average voltage and current control, power and voltage measurements, inner-loop $dq$ current control, and outer-loop Maximum Power Point Tracking (MPPT) control.
-Our experimental evaluation of \name was carried out on RTDS, a high-fidelity power systems simulator.
+This MG contains three DERs: a battery energy storage system (BESS), a photovoltaic DER (PV, a.k.a.\ solar panels), a diesel generator (DG), and a load.
+They are connected to the main grid via bus lines and circuit breakers. \thesis{As depicted in Fig.~\ref{fig:rtds_model}, the three DERs are connected to the main grid via bus lines and circuit breakers.} The PV control includes multiple components, such as three-phase to DQ0 voltage and current transformer, average voltage and current control, power and voltage measurements, inner-loop $dq$ current control, and outer-loop Maximum Power Point Tracking (MPPT) control.
+We synthesized a BaC using the SOS-based methodology presented in~\cite{Kundu2019,permissiveBC}, using a manually developed dynamic model based on~\cite{MSThesis2}.

-\fullonly{We ran experiments for three configurations of the microgrid: Configuration~1: grid-connected mode with only the PV DER connected within the MG; Configuration~2: islanded mode with PV and diesel generator DERs connected within the MG; Configuration~3: islanded mode with PV, diesel generator, and battery (in discharging mode) DERs connected within the MG.
+\thesis{We ran experiments for three configurations of the microgrid: Configuration~1: grid-connected mode with only the PV connected within the MG; Configuration~2: islanded mode with the PV and diesel generator connected within the MG; Configuration~3: islanded mode with PV, diesel generator, and battery (in discharging mode) connected within the MG.
 All configurations also include a load.
-These configurations demonstrate \name's ability to handle a wide variety of MG configurations involving various types of DERs.
-We did not perform experiments with the battery in charging mode, because in this mode, the battery is simply another load, and the configuration is equivalent to Configuration~1 or Configuration~2 with a larger load.}
+We did not perform experiments with the battery in charging mode, because in this mode, the battery is simply another load, and the configuration is equivalent to Configuration~1 or Configuration~2 with a larger load. }

+\journal{Results from our experiments with this MG appear in our prior work~\cite{Damare2022}, so we summarize them only briefly here.
+We ran experiments involving several different configurations of the MG, varying in which DERs were connected to the MG, and whether the MG was in grid-connected or islanded mode.
+The experiments demonstrate that (1)~the FSC is not overly conservative (it switches to BC only a few time steps before a safety violation would have occurred), (2)~the NC performs better than the BC at keeping the voltage close to the reference value, (3)~the NC generalizes well in the sense of having good performance in MG configurations not represented in its training data, (4)~the NC is susceptible to adversarial input attacks, and \name maintains safety in the face of these attacks, and (5)~the retraining of the NC by the adaptation module during the adversarial input attacks makes the NC invulnerable to those attacks. }